 This experiential training will familiarize participants with a broad spectrum of EMDR therapy applications sufficient for comfortable and efficient use with a wide range patients and situations.
 Special attention will be given to the therapeutic needs of clients.

 - Supervised small group practice on each training day

-- Specialized history-taking to identify dysfunctional patterns and causes
+- Specialized history-taking to identify relevant experiences

 - Treatment planning to address past events, current triggers and future needs